-The point is, rather than reading yet another article about best practices blah blah blah, you're better off moving, doing, trying, experimenting.
-Action will teach you far more than this book ever can (trust me...
-I coach a ton of overthinkers).
+The point is, rather than reading yet another article about best practices blah blah blah, you're better off moving, doing.
+Action will teach you more than this book ever can.

-In this photo, broadcast journalist Hena Doba interviewed me about what it means to be a "Career Fixer."
+In this photo, Hena Doba interviewed me about what it means to be a "Career Fixer."